 In brief, you need a Bachelor's degree in either Mathematics, Computer Science, Physics, Electrical Engineering or a related area, whose curricula include the modules Analysis I + II, Linear Algebra I, and Stochastics I that together comprise 30 ECTS and were taught at a level that corresponds to the level for computer scientists at HHU (see the FAQ for details).
 The examination board determines whether you fulfil the entrance requirements.

-The final grade of your bachelor's degree must not be below 2.2 with respect to the German grading system.
+The final grade of your bachelor's degree must be between 1.0 and 2.2 with respect to the German grading system.
 You can convert grades to the German system by using the 'Bavarian Formula' (see right hand side).

 For a degree course that is mainly in English, student applicants who have not obtained their academic qualification at an 'English-language institution', or not hold a Bachelor Degree/Masters Degree that was completely taught in English, or who are not English native speakers must prove sufficient fluency in English.
 The following language certificates are accepted: